Satellite Communications Engineering MSc

 Through consistent investment, we have built up an impressive infrastructure to support you.
 The University of Surrey hosts Surrey Space Centre – a unique facility comprising academics and engineers from our own spin-out company, Surrey Satellite Technology Ltd.

 Our mission control centre was designed and developed by students to support international CubeSat operations as part of the GENSO network, and it also supports the development of the University’s own educational satellites.

 Our teaching laboratories provide ‘hands-on’ experience of satellite design and construction through the use of EyasSAT nano-satellite kits.
 They also house meteorological satellite receiving stations for the live reception of satellite weather images.

-Elsewhere, our fully equipped RF lab has network analyser, signal and satellite link simulators.
-The Rohde and Schwartz Satellite Networking Laboratory includes DVBS2-RCS generation and measurement equipment, and roof-mounted antennas to communicating live with satellites.
+Elsewhere, our fully equipped RF lab has a network analyser and signal and satellite link simulators.
+The Rohde and Schwartz Satellite Networking Laboratory includes DVBS2-RCS generation and measurement equipment, and roof-mounted antennas for communicating live with satellites.